Alternative provision is education for pupils who are not able to receive a suitable education in a school or setting.

 If the placement does not end with reintegration into the school – for example, when a pupil reaches the end of Year 11 while still in alternative provision – the school should work with the alternative provision to ensure that the young person can move on into suitable education, or employment alongside part-time study or training.

-Herefordshire Council Alternative Provision Approach 2023-2026
+Herefordshire Council Alternative Provision and Commissioning Strategy 2023-2026